Sunroof (song)

 "Sunroof" is a song by American singer Nicky Youre and Los Angeles-based musician and producer Dazy (Nick Minutaglio, who has also recorded as Snocker).
 It was released on December 3, 2021, through Thirty Knots and Columbia Records.
-By November 2022, the song had reached the Billboard Hot 100 top 10, and had been streamed 397 million times on Spotify.
+By November 2022, the song had reached the Billboard Hot 100 top 10, and been streamed 397 million times on Spotify.
 In September 2022, the song topped the Canadian Hot 100.
-It was the most popular song of 2022 on TikTok in the UK.
+It was the most popular song on TikTok UK in 2022.
+In September 2024, the song became the 759th 1 billion streams on Spotify.

 Background

 "Sunroof" is a collaboration between Dazy and Youre, and was born from a voice memo that Dazy received from Youre.
 Elaborating on the creation of their song, Youre has said, "I wanted to make a song that captured the feeling of excitement you get when you meet someone that you can't stop thinking about.
 I wanted to have a product that was fun and high-energy while still being easy to listen to.
 When I meet someone like this, the thought of them is like an itch in my brain that I can't scratch.
 So I wanted the song to be catchy so it sticks in your head just like when you're stuck thinking about someone".